When it comes to stories of entrepreneurship, there is an interesting link between intelligence and eccentric nature.

 “Life's not fair, get used to it.”

-William Henry Gates III, the founder of the Microsoft Corporation, used to be one of the richest people on the planet before Jeff Bezos overtook his spot.
+William Henry Gates III, the founder of the Microsoft Corporation, used to be one of the richest people on the planet before Jeff Bezos overtook his spot (and now, Elon Musk).

 Harvard dropout Bill Gates is an eccentric genius who always carries around colored pens for brainstorming.
 During his teenage years, he read the entire “World Book Encyclopedia” series.